XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 1. Add the following lines to the end of your `/etc/security/limits.conf` file:

-        *                soft    nofile          5200
+        *                soft    nofile          65536
-        *                hard    nofile          10240
+        *                hard    nofile          65536

-2. Check that the number of files that can be opened is now `10240`:
+2. Check that the [hard limit on number of files that can be opened](https://ss64.com/bash/ulimit.html) is now `65536`:

         ulimit -Hn

-    The command prints the hard limit on the number of open files, which should be 10240.
+    The command should output `65536`.

 3. Try starting `rippled` again.

         systemctl start rippled

-4. If `rippled` still does not start, open `/etc/sysctl.conf` and add the following line to the bottom of the file:
+4. If `rippled` still does not start, open `/etc/sysctl.conf` and append the following kernel-level setting:

         fs.file-max = 65536